rubocop/ruby-style-guide/README.md

     def ready?
       if last_reviewed_at > last_updated_at
         worker.update(content, options)
-        status = :in_progress
+        self.status = :in_progress
       end
       status == :verified
     end
     ```

-* As a corollary, avoid shadowing methods with local variables unless they are both equivalent
+* As a corollary, avoid shadowing methods with local variables unless they are both equivalent.

     ```Ruby
     class Foo